ibm-cloud-docs/openshift/openshift_uc_finance.md

 Security first: With bare metal for Red Hat OpenShift on IBM Cloud, the sensitive payment tools now have familiar isolation but within the flexibility of public cloud.
 Scans for vulnerabilities and malware are run continuously.

 **Step 1: Lift and shift to secure compute**
 * Migrate virtual machine images to container images that run in Red Hat OpenShift on IBM Cloud in the public {{site.data.keyword.Bluemix_notm}}.
-Deploy IBM Cloud Pak for Applications, so that developers have their familiar application development tools on the cloud.
 * From that core, Vulnerability Advisor provides image, policy, container, and packaging vulnerability scanning, for known malware.
 * Private data center / on-premises capital costs are greatly reduced and replaced with a utility computing model that scales based on workload demand.
 * Consistently enforce policy-driven authentication to your services and APIs with a simple Ingress annotation.
 With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid_short_notm}}.